wtineomoronta/lawyer-react-website/README.md

 # lawyer-react-website
-This is a project honor for the course "Full-Stack Web Development with React" in coursera.
+This is the source code for a project honor for the course "Full-Stack Web Development with React" in coursera.

+The demo of this code is running in: